Corporate Services

 The Lanturn Team

-Did you know that Freelancers and Self-employed are taxed differently (Singapore tax)?
-During the Singapore tax season (that is coming), it can get increasingly frustrating for both freelancers and the self-employed if they are not clear about their tax obligations.
-This article will share the difference between freelancers and self-employed, and the methods of basic tax computation.
+Did you know that Freelancers and Self-employed individuals are taxed differently (Singapore tax)?
+During the Singapore tax season (that is coming), it can get increasingly frustrating for both freelancers and the self-employed if they need clarification about their tax obligations.
+This article will share the difference between freelancers and self-employed and the methods of basic tax computation.

-These 2 terms are often used interchangeably in Singapore, but they mean different things in one way or another.
-Perhaps the biggest difference between freelancers and self-employed individuals is the freedom in their roles.
+These two terms are often used interchangeably in Singapore, but they mean different things in one way or another.
+The most significant difference between freelancers and self-employed individuals is the freedom in their roles.
 Generally, freelancers are always self-employed, but self-employed people aren’t always freelancers.

 Who is a freelancer?
-Freelancers can be considered as someone who works for different companies with different sets of work, on a short term or contract basis, and they must fulfill their contractual obligations.
-A freelancer usually works for multiple clients and is not necessarily dedicated to one, he doesn’t always have the ability to choose what he works on.
-Freelancers are common in the creative sector.
+Freelancers work for different companies with different sets of tasks to complete on a short-term or contract basis and must fulfil their contractual obligations.
+A freelancer usually works for multiple clients and is not necessarily dedicated to one.
+One thing that also sets them apart from full-time employees is that they can choose what jobs they work on.

-Self-employed, on the other hand, may work on their own premises and sell their ideas.
-Self-employed people are loyal to their own business work, and to the customers that purchase their product or service.
+On the other hand, self-employed individuals may work on their premises and sell their ideas.
+Self-employed people are loyal to their businesses and customers purchasing their products or services.
 They earn a living by doing a business, profession, or vocation.
-They are also considered as sole-proprietors and partners in a partnership if they are registered with the Accounting and Corporate Regulatory Authority (ACRA).
+They are also considered sole proprietors and partners if they are registered with the Accounting and Corporate Regulatory Authority (ACRA).

-Freelancers are obliged to pay taxes (for the business income they earned in a year.
-This will be considered as trade income, and it will be taxed at individual income tax rates.
+Freelancers must pay taxes (for the business income they earn in a year.
+It will be considered trade income, and it will be taxed at individual income tax rates.

-You are required to pay income tax once your income exceeds $20,000 in a year.
-However, you are exempted from paying tax if you are earning less.
-This means that if you’re getting an average take-home pay of ~$1800/month, you will have to pay income taxes to IRAS.
+You must pay income tax once your income exceeds $20,000 a year.
+However, you are exempted from paying taxes if you are earning less.
+It means that if you’re getting an average take-home pay of ~$1800/month, you will have to pay income taxes to IRAS.

 However, tax rates may vary depending on your tax residency.
 You will be treated as a tax resident for a particular YA if you are: